Natural parks and Protected Environments in Andalucia

-There are two national parks in Andalucia: Doñana and Sierra Nevada.
-Access to the practically all of the Doñana National Park is strictly by guided tour only; trips run from the main visitors' centre in El Acebuche and the tourist office in Sanlúcar de Barrameda, Cadiz province.
+There are three national parks in Andalucia: Doñana, Sierra Nevada and Sierra de las Nieves.
+Access to the practically all of the Doñana National Park is strictly by guided tour only; trips run from the main visitors' centre in El Acebuche (Huelva) and the tourist office in Sanlúcar de Barrameda, (Cadiz province).
 However, between El Rocío and Villamanrique de la Condesa there is a drovers' track (vía pecuaria) called the Raya Real, which gives access to the northern part of the park by non-motorised transport (horses, bicycles or on foot) only.

 The entire Sierra Nevada National Park is open to the public, but many routes are for those on foot or bicycle only.
 Roads and tracks closed off by a chain or other barrier must only be used by hikers or cyclists and not motor vehicles.
 Cyclists are allowed to use all but the most narrow footpaths.

 The Sierra de las Nieves National Park was declared 2021 having been upgraded froma natural park.
 Motorised access is permitted from the San Pedro-Ronda road and the perimiter villages (Tolox, El Burgo,Istán) as far as designated areas. .